sumau/data-and-analytics-engineering/src/content/blog/posts/iceberg-athena-dbt.md

 Furthermore, the unification of the data processing tools fosters a culture of collaboration within our data teams, making it easier to share enhancements and best practices.
 Looking ahead, we are excited about the potential to further innovate and refine our analytics capabilities, ensuring we continue to deliver greater value to the justice system.

+### What's Next (Added Nov 2024)

+At the moment, we publish Athena query-related metrics to [Amazon CloudWatch](https://docs.aws.amazon.com/athena/latest/ug/query-metrics-viewing.html).
+This enables us to track important metrics such as the amount of data processed and the number of failed queries.
+This is particularly critical because Athena operates within a [shared regional cluster](https://repost.aws/questions/QUdX6shGHrT-GDpuc_NDkSNA/how-does-athena-prepare-a-cluster-of-compute-nodes-for-a-specific-query), meaning all users in the same AWS region share the same pool of resources.
+As a result, it's essential to receive early warnings when we approach resource limits, allowing us time to take corrective action.
+However, CloudWatch metrics and dashboards are somewhat limited, so we are evaluating the option to publish metrics to S3 and visualize them using [Amazon Managed Grafana](https://aws.amazon.com/grafana/).

 ### Acknowledgements

 I would like to thank the following individuals for their invaluable contributions to the technical solution: